Crossing the Tiber

-On my desk sits one of my most valuable possessions; a black leather, King James version, Scofield Reference Bible with gold gilded pages.
-Its pages are filled with notations, underlined verses, scribbled notes and comments.
+On my desk sits one of my most valuable possessions; a black, leather, King James Version, Scofield Reference Bible.
+The gilded pages of this Bible are filled with notations, underlined verses, scribbled notes, and comments.
 This was my father’s first Bible and became one of the loves of his life.
 He wrote the date, May 1954, inside the cover.

 Now we are back to the green vinyl couch in our small house on Marlowe Street.
 Mom thought I was old enough to accept Christ as my own personal Lord and Savior.
 So after some coaching and explanations in words a four-year-old could understand, she led me in the Sinner’s Prayer.
 I can still remember that moment, and the smell of old vinyl always brings that memory to the forefront of my mind.

-Of course John 3:16 was the first verse we memorized.
-It was the heart of the Bible and the perfect summary of the mind and heart of God in his relationship to his people.
-My brothers and I also learned to say the books of the Bible, the faster the better: “Genesis, Exodus, Leviticus, Numbers….”
-We raced to see who could say them the fastest, keeping it under 15 seconds!
+Of course, John 3:16 was the first verse we memorized.
+It was the heart of the Bible and the perfect summary of the mind and heart of God in His relationship to His people.
+My brothers and I also learned to say the books of the Bible, the faster the better: “Genesis, Exodus, Leviticus, Numbers …” We raced to see who could say them the fastest, keeping it under fifteen seconds!

 The Perfect Life

-She told me that God spoke to her for the first time in her life that morning.
-She heard “That is the man you’re going to marry.”
-But I had other goals and they no longer involved girls.
-I was now dedicated to Bible study, prayer and preaching the Gospel of Jesus Christ to everyone.
-Four years later we did marry and it was the best thing I ever did.
-(We have now been married 34 years with four children and ten grandchildren and counting.)
+She told me that God spoke to her for the first time in her life that morning at her new school in Michigan.
+She heard, “That is the man you’re going to marry.”
+But I had other goals, and they no longer involved girls.
+I was now dedicated to Bible study, prayer, and preaching the Gospel of Jesus Christ to everyone.
+Four years later, in 1976, we did marry, and it was the best thing I ever did.
+(We now have four children and ten grandchildren and counting.)

 Janet and I loved being Evangelical Protestant Christians.
-We home schooled our children, taught Bible studies, evangelized, and started our own very successful family business.
-With a great family, wonderful Evangelical friends, a flourishing business, a love for the Bible and evangelism, and a life full of joy we felt we had it made.
+We homeschooled our children, taught Bible studies, evangelized, and started our own very successful family business.
+With a great family, wonderful Evangelical friends, a flourishing business, a love for the Bible and evangelism, and a life full of joy, we felt we had it made.
 All our family and friends were not only Protestant, but also anti-Catholic.
-To ever have a member of the family “go Catholic” would have been unthinkable, an egregious betrayal of the Christian faith and the family traditions.
+To even have a member of the family “go Catholic” would have been unthinkable, an egregious betrayal of the Christian faith and the family traditions.

 We taught studies on how to evangelize and always had people in our home, though not all our visitors were Evangelicals.
 Mormon and Jehovah’s Witness missionaries, atheists, New Agers, and Catholics were always targets for evangelism.
 We knew the best arguments and Bible verses to unleash on any one of them.
 Catholics were usually pretty easy to pick off the tree.
-They generally didn’t know the Bible and from our perspective had no idea how to get saved.
-We believed Catholics prayed to Mary instead of Jesus, got to heaven by works instead of faith, and followed tradition instead of the Bible — in everything they were upside down.
+They generally didn’t know the Bible and, from our perspective, had no idea how to get saved.
+We believed Catholics prayed to Mary instead of Jesus, thought they got to heaven by works instead of faith, and followed tradition instead of the Bible — in everything, they were upside down.